devcontainers/ci/CONTRIBUTING.md

 ## Workflow

 The code for both the GitHub Action and Azure DevOps Pipeline Task is written in TypeScript.
-Since the GitHub action is pulled from the project repo when executed, any PRs should also include the output of the build process.

-To run the build step locally, run `./scripts/build.sh` from the root of the repo.
+To ensure that the code compiles locally, run `./scripts/build-local.sh` from the root of the repo.

 The intention is for the GitHub action and Azure DevOps task to maintain feature parity as far as possible.
 As a general rule, and changes should be implemented in both the GitHub action and the Azure DevOps task.